Zephyrus: An Agentic Framework for Weather Science: : A Comprehensive Weather Benchmark

 \subsubsection{Semi-synthetic task generation}

 To increase task diversity, we implement a semi-synthetic pipeline that transforms unstructured weather-related text into verifiable benchmark tasks.
 Figure \ref{fig:synthetic_task_pipeline} provides an overview of the procedure.
-The process begins with a claim extraction agent that analyzes weather texts from various sources, using an LLM to identify scientifically meaningful observational claims about weather phenomena.
+The process begins with a claim extraction agent that analyzes weather texts from NOAA meterological reports, using an LLM (specifically, \texttt{gpt-4.1}) to identify scientifically meaningful observational claims about weather phenomena.
 The agent focuses on quantifiable changes, trends, extremes, and relationships between variables.

 These claims are then converted into question templates where we can substitute different locations, time periods, and weather variables to generate multiple benchmark examples from each original claim.
 For each template, an LLM writes a verification code block that can validate any instance generated from that template against the ERA5 data.
 This verification step ensures that the generated questions are not only linguistically coherent but also scientifically accurate when tested against actual meteorological observations.
 We generate multiple candidate instances from each template through this approach.
 Finally, we manually review them for scientific interest and code correctness.
 In this way, we generate 30 distinct human-validated synthetic task types.